GSA/data-strategy/pages/strategy.md

 ---
-title: Strategy Page
+title: Developing the Federal Data Strategy
 permalink: /strategy
-layout: page
+layout: section
+slug: strategy
 ---

 This is a sample page